oracle/weblogic-kubernetes-operator/site/config-overrides.md

 ```

-# Putting it together step by step
+# Step-by-Step Guide

 1. Create a directory containing (A) a set of situational configuration templates for overriding the mbean properties you want to replace and (B) a version.txt file.
   * This directory must not contain any other files.
   * The version.txt file must contain only the string `2.0`.
-  * Template files must not override the settings listed in [Unsupported Overrides].
+  * Template files must not override the settings listed in [Unsupported Overrides](#unsupported-overrides).
-  * Template files must be formatted and named as per [Override Template Names and Syntax] and [References].
+  * Template files must be formatted and named as per [Override Template Names and Syntax](#override-template-names-and-syntax) and [References](#references).
-    * _NOTE:_ The template file name format is different than the file name format required when creating situational config files without using the kubernetes operator.
     * JDBC, JMS, WLDF module template files must override an existing module
       * The file name must start with `jdbc`, `jms`, or `wldf` and must end with `-<module-name>.xml`.
       * <module-name> must match the name of a system resource mbean (not the name of its file).
       * E.g. to override data source named `myds`, use `jdbc-myds.xml`.
     * A `config.xml` override template must be named `config.xml`.
     * Templates can embed macros that reference environement variables or Kubernetes secrets.
-See [Override Template Macros].
+See [Override Template Macros](#override-template-macros).
 2. Create a kubernetes config map from the directory of templates.
   * The config map must be in the same kubernetes namespace as the domain.
   * It is recommended, but not required, to add the `weblogic.domainUID` label to the config map.
 This will help you keep track of the fact that the config map is associated with a particular domain.